 Depending on the risk of malaria in the area you are traveling to, you may be advised to take anti-malaria medication.
 The choice of medication will depend on a range of factors including drug-resistant patterns of malaria in the areas you visit.

-It is widely known that antimalarials can have some nasty side effects such as: nausea, mouth ulcers, blurred vision and photosensitivity (an increased risk of getting sunburnt).
+It is widely known that antimalarials can have some nasty side effects such as: nausea, mouth ulcers, blurred vision, and photosensitivity (increased risk of getting sunburnt).

 Symptoms of malaria include fever and flu-like illness, including shaking chills, headache, muscle aches, and tiredness.
 Nausea, vomiting, and diarrhea may also occur.
 Malaria may cause anemia and jaundice (yellow coloring of the skin and eyes) because of the loss of red blood cells.